John Ledford: Life and career

 Ledford co-founded J-Spec Pictures in 2008 with producer Joseph Chou.
-The company's first project revolved around Halo, the number one global franchise by developer Bungie and published by Microsoft Corp.
+The company's first project revolved around Halo, the hit video game franchise by developer Bungie and published by Microsoft Corp.

 In 2008, Ledford established separate companies from ADV called Sentai Filmworks and Sentai Holdings.
 Since then, Sentai has acquired roughly four hundred licenses including a number of acclaimed titles such as Grave of the Fireflies, Ninja Scroll, High School of the Dead, and Gatchaman.
-In 2014, Sentai Filmworks acquired the North American license to Short Peace, an omnibus collection of four anime shorts including the 86th Academy Awards nominated Best Animated Short Film Possessions directed by Shuhei Morita.
+In 2014, Sentai Filmworks acquired the North American license to Short Peace, an omnibus collection of four anime shorts including the 86th Academy Awards-nominated Best Animated Short Film "Possessions" directed by Shuhei Morita.
 The film had a nationwide theatrical release in over 250 theaters.

+Ledford created the anime streaming service HIDIVE, which launched in June 2017.

 Sentai Filmworks continues to manage one of the world's largest anime libraries released across traditional and digital media platforms.
+Sentai Filmworks, Sentai Holdings, and the HIDIVE streaming service were sold to AMC Networks in January 2022.

 Ledford created Infinite Frontiers in 2010 to aggregate digital content through accounts such as Hulu, Netflix, iTunes, PlayStation and Xbox Live.
 Still an avid fan of games, two years later he founded Spectre Media as a mobile gaming start up to develop and publish games to Apple iOS, Android and web browsers.
 The company's debut launch title was Mobile Infantry (Starship Troopers), based on the sci-fi movie, comic and book franchise Starship Troopers.